Entitlements for Adults

 If you are awarded a Blind Pension, you may also qualify for the Blind Welfare Allowance.

 If you are under 18 years old, you should make your claim for Blind Pension 4 months before your 18th birthday.
 If you are under age 66 and you satisfy the relevant conditions, you may also qualify for other benefits and allowances.
 If you require full-time care, the person caring for you may qualify for a Carer’s Allowance or Carer’s Benefit.

 You can earn €165 per week from employment before these earnings affect your payment.

 Once you turn 66, you are no longer entitled to Blind Pension but instead you may be entitled to other payments for those over 66 years of age.

-In November 2022 a €500 Lump Sum Cost of Living Payment will be paid to all Carers and people on long term disability payments.
+In November 2022 a €500 Lump Sum Cost of Living Payment was paid to all Carers and people on long term disability payments.

 1.3 Household Benefits Package

 The Household Benefits Package helps with the cost of the TV licence and your electricity or gas bill.
 Only one person in a household can get this package.